 License

-AnyType appears to have several advantages over Zen, particularly in popularity, activity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both AnyType and Zen have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, JSX, Golang.
 However, they differ in their additional technology choices: AnyType uses Bash, Typescript, Python, SCSS while Zen leverages CSS.